-Expressions Whirinaki Theatre & Entertainment Centre is a much-loved part of the Upper Hutt community, hosting works by local and international artists and a vibrant programme of comedy, theatre and dance.
+Expressions Whirinaki Theatre & Entertainment Centre (now known as Whirinaki Whare Taonga) is a much-loved part of the Upper Hutt community, hosting works by local and international artists and a vibrant programme of comedy, theatre, and dance.

-Upper Hutt City Council engaged Maycroft to extend the existing theatre and entertainment centre (built 2003) and Recreation Centre Hall (built 1969) to allow Expressions to host world-class shows.
-The works will also provide larger kitchen spaces for hospitality services during shows and more teaching spaces.read more
+Upper Hutt City Council engaged with Maycroft to extend the existing theatre, entertainment centre (built 2003) and Recreation Centre Hall (built 1969) providing Expressions with the ability to host world-class shows.
+The works have also provided larger kitchen spaces for hospitality services during shows and more teaching spaces.read more

 The extension is made up of three connected buildings:

-- A central two-storey building clad in cedar wood will house new gallery spaces, collection stores and a meeting room
+A central two-storey building clad in cedar wood which houses gallery spaces, collection stores and a meeting room.

-- An extension to the existing dockway, clad in fibre cement will house a small workshop and mezzanine storage
+An extension to the existing dockway, clad in fibre cement, houses a small workshop and mezzanine storage.

-- A single-storey building clad in profiled metal will house a creative workshop (teaching space), bathrooms, commercial kitchen, bar, cleaners store and a large lobby space to connect with the galleries and existing Recreation Centre Hall.
+A single storey building clad in profiled metal houses a creative workshop (teaching space), bathrooms, commercial kitchen, bar, storage, and a large lobby space to connect the galleries and existing Recreation Centre Hall.

-The buildings have a number of unique features reflecting their use as an art gallery and community theatre.
-Galleries are climate-controlled, and the fire sprinkler system is specially controlled to prevent accidental deluge and associated damage to artworks.
+The buildings have several unique features reflecting their use as an art gallery and community theatre.
+The galleries are climate-controlled, and the fire sprinkler system is specially controlled to prevent accidental deluge and associated damage to artwork.

-This project is unique in that there is no nominated Project Manager, so Maycroft liaises directly with Upper Hutt City Council in decision-making.
-This has created the opportunity for Maycroft to have significant influence on the design development for this ECI contract, for example modifying electrical services routes to reduce cable lengths and improve the serviceability of the new facility.
+The construction of this project was unique as there was no nominated Project Manager, so during construction Maycroft liaises directly with Upper Hutt City Council in decision-making.
+This created an opportunity for Maycroft to have significant influence on the design development for this ECI contract, for example modifying electrical services routes to reduce cable lengths and improve the serviceability of the new facility.

-The existing Expressions Whirinaki complex remains largely operational during construction, with only small areas closed off to allow specific works to be undertaken.
-Managing works safely and with minimal disruption requires extensive planning and ongoing liaison with Expressions’ operations staff.
-We have been able to accelerate works to minimise disruption, for example integrating new seismic works into existing project workflows and handing over the café and public spaces four weeks earlier than scheduled.
+The existing Expressions Whirinaki complex remained largely operational during construction, with only small areas closed off to allow specific works to be undertaken.
+Managing works safely and with minimal disruption required extensive planning and ongoing liaison with Expressions’ operations staff.
+Maycroft was able to accelerate works to minimise disruption, through integrating new seismic works into existing project workflows and allowing the handover of the café and public spaces to be four weeks earlier than scheduled.